sttts/ij-go-symbol-completion/README.md

 | `goSymbolCompletion.enabled` | Enable/disable the extension | `true` |
 | `goSymbolCompletion.debugLevel` | Log verbosity (0-3) | `1` |
 | `goSymbolCompletion.limitToDirectDeps` | Only index direct dependencies | `true` |

-## Built with Cursor

-This extension is itself an experiment in using [Cursor](https://cursor.sh)'s AI-powered code generation capabilities to improve the development experience for traditional Go developers.
-What makes this project unique is that **100% of the code was written without human modification** - all coding, debugging, and optimization was done exclusively through Cursor's vibe coding feature and AI interfaces, without direct human editing of the codebase.
-This serves as a powerful demonstration of how AI assistance can enhance productivity in Go development and what's possible with modern AI-assisted development tools.

 ## Requirements